By Freddie Heaney:

 Walden’s restorative finishing process is of their own creation—a proprietary process they call re-skinning.
 The objective of the re-skinning process is to close the pores, inhibit oxidation, and bring the surface to a uniform luster reminiscent of the OEM finish rather than the less than appealing white lifelessness of sandblasting.

 It’s important to note that glass beads make short work of grime and other crusty surface affronts; they clean steel and aluminum parts equally well without damaging the surface.
 But blasting metal, particularly aluminum, with only glass beads opens the pores of the metal’s surfaces and, hence, is not conducive to a long-lasting clean attractive finish.
-Gasoline, oil, and grime tend to stain aluminum.
+Gasoline, oil, and grime tend to stain aluminum, that’s why it’s better to use the best ceramic coating for your car.
 So, if you want the endeavor to be successful, it is better that it wipes-up well.
 Fully functional and aesthetically pleasing, this repair and refurbishment program might be to your liking.

 Lamar Walden Automotive